starit/fc-market-price-polls/README.md

 # Farcaster Frames Market Price Prediction app

-A example Market Price Prediction app using [Farcaster Frames](https://warpcast.notion.site/Farcaster-Frames-4bd47fe97dc74a42a48d3a234636d8c5).
+A simple Market Price Prediction app using [Farcaster Frames](https://warpcast.notion.site/Farcaster-Frames-4bd47fe97dc74a42a48d3a234636d8c5).

 This example lets you create a market pridiction poll and have users vote on it.
 Those who win the prediction will be rewarded an NFT after checking the price from oracle.